Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 - **Supply state is one-way**: `total_minted` only increases, and `mint_closed` only flips from false to true.

 Issuers who want mutable branding are well served by plain CAT2 plus a registry, and should use it.
 The principled split is: **immutable identity-bearing CAT (Titled CAT) versus mutable registry-backed CAT2.**

+### Mutability solutions

+Immutability needs an escape hatch for the case where identity genuinely must change, such as a real rebrand or a corrected content hash.
+That hatch is migration by melt-and-mint, and it is what makes immutability acceptable.
+The issuer mints a new Titled CAT carrying the corrected identity, closes the old title's mint, and offers holders a swap: a holder melts old Units with `melt_units` and receives an equal count of the new title's Units.

 ### DID-rooted provenance